ProGamerGov/dream-creator/README.md

 * `-image_size`: A comma separated list of `<height>,<width>` to use for the output image.
 Default is set to `224,224`.
 * `-jitter`: The amount of image jitter to use for preprocessing.
 Default is `16`.
 * `-fft_decorrelation`: Whether or not to use FFT spatial decorrelation.
 If enabled, a lower learning rate should be used.
 * `-color_decorrelation`: Whether or not to use color decorrelation.
 Optionally provide a comma separated list of values for the color correlation matrix.
+If no values are provided, an attempt to load a color recorrelation matrix from the model file will be made before defaulting to the ImageNet color recorrelation matrix.
 * `-random_scale`: Whether or not to use random scaling.
 Optionally provide a comma separated list of values for scales to be randomly selected from.
+If no values are provided, then scales will be randomly selected from the following list: `1, 0.975, 1.025, 0.95, 1.05`.
 * `-random_rotation`: Whether or not to use random rotations.
-Optionally provide a comma separated list of values for rotations to be randomly selected from.
+Optionally provide a comma separated list of degree values for rotations to be randomly selected from or a single value to use for randomly selecting degrees from `(-value, value)`.
+If no values are provided, then a range of `-5` to `5` wil be used.
 * `-padding`: The amount of padding to use before random scaling and random rotations.
 The padding is then removed after the transforms.
 Default is set to `0` to disable it.

 **Processing options:**